William-f-12/William-f-12.github.io/README.md

 ## **Third Phase: <- Current Phase**
 1. Added some navigation nodes to the homepage and initially improved its appearance.
 2. Change the entry page to about page.
+3. Update the personal photo in about page, add the tiny-chat project experience, add relevant courses and update the downloadable files.

 <br/><br/><br/>